grafana/agent/docs/sources/about.md

 ### Flow mode

-[Flow mode][] is a stable variant of Grafana Agent first introduced on September 29, 2022.
+[Flow mode][] is a stable variant of Grafana Agent, introduced on September 29, 2022.

-Flow mode was introduced as a re-imagining of Grafana Agent with a focus on vendor neutrality, ease-of-use, improved debuggability, and ability to adapt to the needs of power users by adopting a configuration-as-code model.
+Grafana Agent Flow mode focuses on vendor neutrality, ease-of-use, improved debuggability, and ability to adapt to the needs of power users by adopting a configuration-as-code model.

-Flow mode is considered to be the future of the Grafana Agent project.

 You should run Flow mode when: